Paris Musee des Archives Nationales museum

 Guided visits are also possible whether as an individual or as a group at an additional cost, and visits for the Hotel de Rohan as well as the Hotel de Soubise can also be arranged, but these are all upon prior reservation and are normally conducted at set times on set days.

-As for the concerts that are held at the Hotel de Soubise, these are very limited, as there is a maximum of 150 people able to attend at any one time, and normally are on early Saturday evenings, therefore reservations are also necessary in order to attend a concert organised by the Musee des Archives Nationales.
+As for the concerts that are held at the Hotel de Soubise, these are very limited, as there is a maximum of 150 people able to attend at any one time, and normally are on early Saturday evenings, therefore reservations are also necessary in order to attend a concert organised by the Paris Musee des Archives Nationales museum.

-The Musee des Archives Nationales also participates in many cultural events that take place in Paris each year, such as the Journees du Patrimoine, which translates to heritage Days, the Nuit des Musees, or Night of Museums, the Fete de la Musique, that basically translates in English to the Festival of Music event, and many others.
+Plus the Paris Musee des Archives Nationales museum also participates in many cultural events that take place in Paris each year, such as the Journees du Patrimoine, which translates to heritage Days, the Nuit des Musees, or Night of Museums, the Fete de la Musique, that basically translates in English to the Festival of Music event, and many others.

-But when it comes to reaching the Hotel Soubise and the Musee des Archives Nationales, there are plenty of different options available utilising the public transport system in Paris.
+But when it comes to reaching the Hotel Soubise and the Paris Musee des Archives Nationales museum, there are plenty of different options available utilising the Paris public transport systems.

-You also have the RER train station called the Chatelet - Les Halles that serves the lines A, B and D, not forgetting that the bus numbers 29, 58, 67, 70, 75, and 96, to name a few, will also get you within walking distance of this museum.
+You also have the RER train station called the Chatelet - Les Halles that serves the lines A, B and D, not forgetting that the Paris bus lines 29, 58, 67, 70, 75, and 96, to name a few, will also get you within walking distance of this museum.